Frequently Asked Questions

 As a Batten Fellow, students are guaranteed full tuition for all 4 years at Virginia Wesleyan University, provided they maintain good academic standing.

-As a Shumadine Scholar, students are guaranteed two-thirds of tuition for all 4 years at Virginia Wesleyan, provided they maintain good academic standing.For both scholarships, the cost of Room and Board, and any Fees are not covered by the scholarship and therefore are the responsibility of the student.
+As a Batten Scholar, students are guaranteed nearly three-quarters of tuition for all 4 years at Virginia Wesleyan, provided they maintain good academic standing.For both scholarships, the cost of Room and Board, and any Fees are not covered by the scholarship and therefore are the responsibility of the student.
 All Batten Honors College students are required to live in the Honors Village for a minimum of their first two years at VWU.

 Yes!
 Students are eligible for need-based financial aid based on their family’s income.
 To apply for financial aid you will need to complete the Free Application for Federal Student Aid (FAFSA).
 If you are admitted into the Batten Honors College, you will receive a financial aid package that will incorporate your honors college scholarship.

 Yes, you can use your Virginia529 plan at Virginia Wesleyan.
-To understand how to best use your plan, please speak to Teresa Rhyne, Director of Financial Aid.
-She can be reached at 757-455-5733.
+To understand how to best use your plan, please contact Financial Aid.

-No. Batten Fellowships and Shumadine Scholarships have a fixed value, as noted above.
+No. Scholarships have a fixed value, as noted above.
 Since we commit to renewing your scholarship for a total of eight semesters, we do not re-evaluate scholarships once you have enrolled.
 The scholarship is renewable until graduation requirements are met, not to exceed four consecutive years, assuming full-time enrollment and satisfactory academic progress.
 Students can lose their scholarships if they are found not to be in good standing with the Honors College.

 Yes.
 The Batten Honors College Admission Committee will review applications to determine which applicants will be invited to compete for a seat in the Honors College.
 The Scholarship Competition will include a one-on-one meeting with a professor, a group interview with the admission committee, and a teamwork activity.
 The competitions will be held in November, February, and March.
 If a student is invited to compete, he/she will be given the choice to attend any of the dates depending on availability.

 Learn more about the admission process.